tommy-mor/wiki-1/content/posts/text-editors.md

 <http://www.sci.utah.edu/~nmccurdy/Poemage/> a visualization tool that helps users read
 <http://www.andrewbragdon.com/codebubbles%5Fsite.asp> rethinking ui of IDES: 'codebubbles'
 <http://akkartik.name/about> lots of links on ways to work on advancing program structure
+<https://pharo.org/> editor that's an 'IDE and OS rolled into one' with killer runtime code inspection